pcla-code/morf-job-mwe/README.md

 When it comes to the code for your analysis, you have more freedom.
 You can control what data is pulled from the MORF database and how it is then processed.
-Your predictive models can be as complex, or as simple as you like.
-To aid you in extracting your features, we have some sample data avaialble upon request.
+Your predictive models can be as complex, or as simple, as you like.
+To aid you in extracting your features, we have some sample data available upon request.

 ## So what do I need?
 1. First you need to request an API key, you can do this via email